arcsikex/cascadeur_bridge/README.md

 ## Usage

-You can find the addon on the side panel of the 3D Viewport with the name CSC Bridge.
+The addon can be accessed from the N panel of the 3D Viewport in Blender.
+- In the add-on preferences, you have the option to set the display name of the N panel.
+This feature is particularly useful if you want to merge the user interface with a different add-on.
+- **Export to Cascadeur** will export the Blender scene and import it to Cascadeur.
-- Select an Armature to **Import Action** to the selected object. **This armature should be exactly the same in both software!**
+- **Import Action**: To import an action into the selected object, first, make sure to select an **Armature that exactly matches the one in Cascadeur**.
-This operator imports the Cascadeur scene as fbx, apply the imported action to the selected armature and delete the imported objects.
+ This operator will import the Cascadeur scene as an fbx file, apply the imported action to the selected armature, and then delete the imported objects.
-- **Import Scene** will simply import the current Cascadeur scene as an fbx.
+- **Import Scene** will simply import the current Cascadeur scene as an fbx file.
-- **Export Selected** will export the selected objects and import them into Cascadeur
+- **Batch Import** Similar to "Import Scene" and "Import Action", but this option allows you to import scenes or actions from **all opened scenes in Cascadeur**.
+- **Cascadeur Export Settings and Blender Import/Export Settings:** The default settings are optimized for typical use, but you might need different settings based on your specific requirements.
+Adjust the usual Blender FBX export/import settings and the Cascadeur FBX export settings here.
+Once you find the settings that work for you, remember to click the Save Settings button.

 ## Remove the addon